-Dry commercial dog food is a strong dietary staple for many canines.
+Dry commercial dog food is a strong dietary staple for most canines.
 It provides dogs with calories, carbohydrates and fats, generally lacks a strong smell and typically stays fresh for longer than wet meals while also being affordable.
 When you look for a commercial dry food for your pet, select a complete and balanced product.
 Balanced and complete dry dog food formulas give dogs all their essential nourishment, with the exception of H20.

 Calories in Dry Dog Food

 Single cups of dry food typically are higher in calories than single cups of their wet counterparts, according to veterinarian and author Jocelynn Jacobs.
 This is largely because of dry food’s lack of water.
 Dry canine fare, for the most part, contains roughly 97 calories for each 1 ounce.
 Semi-moist dog food usually has fewer calories, at about 85 calories for each 1 ounce.
 Wet food is lowest in calories, usually with around 25 calories for every 1 ounce.
 If you’re baffled as to exactly what “semi-moist” dog food is, it’s exactly what it sounds like – somewhere between dry and wet, with a water level between 25 and 35 percent.
 “Normal” dry foods usually are between 10 and 12 percent water.
 Wet food is generally 74 to 82 percent water.